Topological Frobenius algebras: CoFrobenius bialgebras

-(i) If $2\neq 0$ in the ring $R$, then involutivity holds if $\boldmu$ and $\boldlambda$ are commutative resp.~cocommutative of opposite parity.
-This applies for example to the structures on Rabinowitz Floer homology and symplectic homology in the closed string case (resp.~Rabinowitz or ordinary loop homology for free loops).
-In the open string (resp.~based loop) case the structures need not be involutive, see Section~\ref{sec:spheres}.
+(ii) If $2\neq 0$ in the field $\bk$ and the map $A\otimes^* A\to A\otimes^!
+A$ is an isomorphism, then involutivity holds if $\boldmu$ and $\boldlambda$ are commutative resp.~cocommutative of opposite parity.
+This applies for example to the structures on symplectic homology and symplectic cohomology in the closed string case (resp.~loop homology and loop cohomology for free loops).
+In the open string (resp.~based loop) case the structures need not be involutive, see Remark~\ref{rem:involutivity-spheres}.